brainbot-com/es-nozzle/doc/filters.rst

 -------------------
 The apple filter can be used to filter Mac OS/OS X created files like .DS_Store, .AppleDouble, __MACOSX and AppleDouble resource forks.
+Like in the dotfile case, there's no need to define a section with that type, since the default configuration already contains a ``[apple]`` section.